Award for Excellence in Graduate Student Supervision and Mentorship

 This award recognizes graduate-level supervision and mentorship that fosters intellectual, professional, and personal development of graduate students at the University of Victoria.

-The Office of the Vice-President Academic and Provost administers the award in collaboration with the Division of Learning and Teaching Support and Innovation (LTSI) and the Faculty of Graduate Studies (FGS).
+The Office of the Vice-President Academic and Provost administers the award in collaboration with the Division of Learning and Teaching Innovation (LTI) and the Faculty of Graduate Studies (FGS).

 This award is open to:

-• have supervised graduate students for a minimum of five years at the University of Victoria.
+- have supervised graduate students for a minimum of five years at the University of Victoria, and currently active as a graduate supervisor.

 Award criteria